IDEOLOGICAL CONFLICT PROJECT

 About the Ideological Conflict Project

-The Ideological Conflict Project (ICP) is a project of the Balsillie School of International Affairs that seeks to advance understanding of how beliefs, ideas, and emotions influence behaviour during conflicts.
-Using methods drawn from the field of complexity theory, researchers confront the questions of why people believe what they believe, how their beliefs change, why beliefs are so often resistant to change, and how beliefs motivate violent conflict.
+The Ideological Conflict Project (ICP) was a project of the Balsillie School of International Affairs that sought to advance understanding of how beliefs, ideas, and emotions influence behaviour during conflicts.
+Using methods drawn from the field of complexity theory, researchers confronted the questions of why people believe what they believe, how their beliefs change, why beliefs are so often resistant to change, and how beliefs motivate violent conflict.

-Project partners include the Centre for International Governance Innovation, Potsdam University of Applied Sciences, and the University of Victoria Centre for Global Studies.
+Project partners included the Centre for International Governance Innovation, Potsdam University of Applied Sciences, and the University of Victoria Centre for Global Studies.

 Project Team

-The project is led by the ICP Research Director Steven Mock and its Principal Investigator Thomas Homer-Dixon.
-People that have contributed to the ICP include:
+The project was led by the ICP Research Director Steven Mock and its Principal Investigator Thomas Homer-Dixon.
+People who have contributed to the ICP include:

 • Esra Çuhadar